 The bottom line is that breaks are necessary for good physical and mental health, and good health is necessary for good work performance.
 Workload needs to be arranged to allow for proper breaks and vacations.

-Having a balanced workload is essential for the health of yourself, your virtual assistant, and your business overall.
-Exhaustion and burnout are real threats to the overall success of anyone.
+Having a work life balance is essential for the health of business owners and employees, including executives, managers, and virtual assistants.
+Exhaustion and burnout are real threats to the overall success of businesses.

 Set and respect clear work boundaries, including when or how communications happen.
 No one can perform well if they’re expected to be “on” all the time.

 When was the last time you or your virtual assistant took a real break?
 If you can’t remember, there’s a good chance it’s needed in the near future.
-Make plans to allow for cover and ensure that the virtual assistant knows — breaks are not only okay, they’re expected!
+Ensure that your virtual assistant knows that breaks are not only okay; they’re expected!